Tox1cP4nd4/anticheat-research/src/iat_validator/README.md

 # 2- Finding Import Address Table in PE executable file

 <br>
+- I think the first step is to become comfortable with the Windows executable binary format (PE).
+Let's identify some important parts.
 - I will be using EasyAntiCheat binary as example for this studdy.
 File Hash = 652761ed1fa44955ffde4c3daeb0654937f7cdef7a3a05ddf509c2e707f46e0d

 [Download Here](https://mega.nz/file/iopSTQRb#DbW3NH5TwKyamcgexjOqHiG-fLFd0mqZ7DaABeMwt5w)